 Mass Effect 5 — what to play while you wait

 While you wait for the sequel to appear, you'll be able to play the original games in a new refreshed format next year.
-The Mass Effect: Legendary Edition is a remastered version of the original Mass Effect trilogy, along with all the DLC and other content bundled in.
-And it'll be released in Spring 2021.
+The Mass Effect: Legendary Edition is a remastered version of the original Mass Effect trilogy, along with all the DLC and other content bundled in and released in Spring 2021.

-The remaster is coming to PC, PS4 and Xbox One, and will boast better "textures, shaders, models, effects and technical features" as well as 4K resolution, HDR and higher frame rates among its improvements.
+The remaster is available on PC, PS4 and Xbox One, and boasts better "textures, shaders, models, effects and technical features" as well as 4K resolution, HDR and higher frame rates among its improvements.

-While the Legendary Edition won't be on sale specifically for the PS5 and Xbox Series X and Xbox Series S, the game will be playable on these newer consoles.
-And it will offer some other unknown "targeted enhancements" to take advantage of their greater power too.
+While the Legendary Edition isn't for sale specifically on the PS5 and Xbox Series X and Xbox Series S, the game is playable on these newer consoles via each machine's respective backwards compatibility function.

-There's no mention of 2017's Mass Effect: Andromeda being part of this package, likely because it's a generation younger than the original trilogy.
+There's no mention of a next-gen port of 2017's Mass Effect: Andromeda, likely because it's a generation younger than the original trilogy.
 Perhaps we'll see this game reimagined in the coming years so all games can be played at their best on the newest consoles.

 Mass Effect 5 outlook